OneBlockPlus/polkadot-hackathon-2024/bangkok/10-zk-omni/README.md

 ## Features planned for the Hackathon

 - a ZK-Rollup Layer serving for multiple chains, including parachain( like moonbeam ), BTC, and Ethereum.
-- the Beacon cell, in form of smart contract and substrate pallet.
+- the Beacon cell, in form of smart contract and substrate pallet and Taproot script.
 - the Operation cell,  in form of smart contract and substrate pallet.

 ## Detailed Introduction